 Antenatal diagnosis

-VWD Types 1 and 2 are usually inherited in what is known as a ‘dominant’ pattern.
-This means that a parent who has VWD has a one in two (50 per cent) chance of passing a VWD gene on to each of his or her children.
+Types 1 and 2 VWD are usually inherited in an autosomal dominant pattern.
+This means that a parent with VWD has a 50% chance of passing the condition on to each child.

-Type 3 VWD, however, is usually inherited in a ‘recessive’ pattern.
-This type occurs when the child inherits the gene from both parents.
-Even if both parents have mild symptoms or no symptoms at all, their child may be severely affected.
+Type 3 VWD is typically inherited in an autosomal recessive pattern.
+This occurs when a child inherits a defective gene from both parents.
+In such cases, parents may have mild symptoms or no symptoms at all, while the child may have a more severe form of the disease.

 Genetic counseling